ArieldeKame/java-challenge/readme.md

 - Add tests
 - Add caching logic for database calls
-- Fixed bugs
+- Fix bugs

 ### What I would have done if I had more time

 - Protect controller end points
-- Add comments
+- Add more comments

 #### My experience in Java